MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_getbooleanproperty_1945470561.md

 A reference to the specific [IXamlDirectObject](ixamldirectobject.md).

 ### -param propertyIndex
-A reference to the _boolean_ property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.
+A reference to the _Boolean_ property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.

 ## -returns
 _Boolean_ value of the specified property.